tomxnguy/ECommerce-Website/README.md

 # LFZ Co-Op

 LFZ Co-Op is a full-stack application designed to streamline collaborative efforts, built with TypeScript, Express.js for the back end, and Tailwind CSS for the front end.
+It mimics the functions of an e-commerce website selling outdoor products.
+IT is my first full-stack project and first project using typescript.
 This repository contains all the necessary components and instructions to set up and run the application.

 ## Features